 Kats Cafe is a smaller venue in Midtown known for its karaoke, live music, and open mic nights.
 They also have an assortment of interesting martinis to choose from and a laid back, but not totally informal, atmosphere.
 The venue has been operating since 2007 and brings tons of local musicians and comedians to the stage.
 The music ranges from R&B to jazz, and soft lounge and whatever the local talent wants to play on an open mic night.

 We’ve saved the biggest name for last with the Fox Theatre.
 It’s a centerpiece of Midtown’s Fox Historic District in Atlanta and can handle a full house of 4,665 people.
 It regularly hosts the Atlanta Ballet and traveling Broadway shows in addition to major headline music acts.
 The Fox Theatre also has the second largest theater organ in the country called the “Mighty Mo’.”
 The Fox will be remembered for hosting the final show of Prince in April of 2016, but will continue to host hundreds of more performers including Norah Jones, Jerry Seinfeld, and Chris Rock in 2017 and beyond.

-Bellhops are handpicked, hardworking movers who make moving affordable for everyone.
-Book Bellhops in Atlanta online in minutes and save half the cost compared to hiring a traditional moving company.
+Bellhops are handpicked, hardworking movers in Atlanta who make moving affordable for everyone.

 Is there anything you’d like us to write about?
 Email our editor at firstname.lastname@example.org